 There were many more adventures that followed, some good and some bad.
 The sun rose on a new day.
 There were foibles in FEMA trailers, clean-up efforts, and all the many eccentricities of the brave new world Katrina gave us.
 Hurricane Katrina lived and died in a matter of days, but the aftermath she left behind touched and changed thousands of lives forever.
 The truth of that extraordinary experience is built of stories.
 It is the story of that place and that time.
 Its my story.
 Its yours.

 Have a Katrina story of your own to tell?
 I’d love to hear it.
-Share it in the comments.
-Let’s all raise our voices and remember Hurricane Katrina, 10 years after the storm.
+Share it in the comments below.

 Don’t forget to follow me in LOCUS: A journey in search of PLACE!